-2. Where the disabled person lacks mental capacity
+2. Where the disabled person lacks mental capacity.

-14.5 Where a carer makes a complaint concerning the disabled person's care but the disabled person is so lacking in mental capacity that it cannot realistically be said that s/he has provided informed consent for the complaint to be made, then the local authority or NHS will have to decide whether the complaint can proceed.
-As a general principle, to make such a decision, it will have to consider various matters, including:

-- a) whether the carer has a sufficient interest in the patient's welfare to bring the complaint and - b) whether s/he is a suitable person to act as representative. - 14.6 In all but the most exceptional cases a carer will self evidently be someone with a sufficient interest to bring such a complaint.
-If the authority is for any reason uncertain as to whether to proceed, its analysis would require it to consider the matter from the perspective of what is in the disabled person's 'best interests' (see para 14.9 below).
+- 14.5 Where a carer makes a complaint concerning the disabled person's care but the disabled person is so lacking in mental capacity that it cannot realistically be said that s/he has provided informed consent for the complaint to be made, then the local authority or NHS will have to decide whether the complaint can proceed.
+As a general principle, to make such a decision, it will have to consider various matters, including: - a) whether the carer has a sufficient interest in the patient's welfare to bring the complaint; and - b) whether s/he is a suitable person to act as representative.332 - 14.6 In all but the most exceptional cases a carer will self evidently be someone with a sufficient interest to bring such a complaint333.
+If the authority is for any reason uncertain as to whether to proceed, its analysis would require it to consider the matter from the perspective of what is in the disabled person's 'best interests'334 (see para 14.9 below).
 It follows that generally the only question to concern the authority is whether the carer is a 'suitable person'.
-Given (i) the vulnerable position of people lacking mentally capacity and (ii) the potential for a conflict of interest, authorities should be very cautious about deciding that a carer is not suitable. - 14.7 Where, unusually, an authority concludes that a carer is not suitable as a representative; it will need to be able to point to specific facts that constitute convincing reasons for making such a finding.
-These could, for instance, be a well established history of making malicious and unfounded complaints allied to evidence that the outstanding complaint is almost certainly of a similar nature.
-In such cases the authority will then have to decide whether, nevertheless, the complaint raises concerns that ought to be investigated.
+Given (i) the vulnerable position of people lacking mentally capacity and (ii) the potential for a conflict of interest,335 authorities should be very cautious about deciding that a carer is not suitable.